 Don’t feel shy to ask for a recommendation.
-A well-time request will get you an excellent testimonial.
+A well-timed request will get you an excellent testimonial.

 4. Give and Take Recommendations

 On Instagram, influencers use a scalable strategy called follow/unfollow to grow their business.
-They typically follow a profile in the hope of earn the same courtesy.
+They typically follow a profile in the hope of earning the same courtesy.

 The collaboration technique might be shortsighted, but it remarkably works.

 Use a similar persuasive strategy to get a LinkedIn recommendation.

 Voluntarily recommend your peer with no strings attached.

 If your connection receives a testimonial without feeling pressured to return the favor, they will be more inclined to reciprocate.
 It’s human nature.

 If you’re reluctant to take a risk, offer a trade, then. —A recommendation for a recommendation.